Olentzero: Modern customs and derivation

 In the modern version, Olentzero is depicted as a lovable character, widely attributed to being overweight, having a huge appetite and thirst.
 He is depicted as a Basque peasant wearing a Basque beret, a farmer's attire with traditional abarketa shoes, smoking a pipe, carrying eggs and a bottle of wine.
 Whether he has a beard or not is not yet an established tradition.
 Sometimes his face is stained with charcoal, as a sign of his trade as a charcoal-burner.
 On Christmas Eve, groups of people or children carry effigies of Olentzero around on a chair through the streets, singing Olentzero carols and collecting food or sweets (not unlike the American trick or treat) and the traditions surrounding the holiday of Santa Ageda in the Basque Country where oles egitea "asking for alms" is practised.
 At the end, it is customary in some places to burn the Olentzero, for example in Lesaka.

 Variation is still common, both regionally and culturally depending on whether the pagan or Christian aspects of Olentzaro are being emphasised.
-Near the sea, he is usually takes on more marine attributes, inland he remains thoroughly rural in nature.
+Near the sea, he is usually takes on more marine attributes; inland he remains thoroughly rural in nature.

-Since 1994, he starts to be accompanied by Mari Domingi, a character previously mentioned in a Basque Christmas carol.
+Since 1994, he has started to be accompanied by Mari Domingi, a character previously mentioned in a Basque Christmas carol.

 Mari Domingi is depicted as a woman in medieval Basque dress.

 Her addition brings gender parity to Basque Christmas gift-bringing.